openep/openep/api.md

                  on the Carto mapping system

 **index**
-an index (or array of indices) for referenceing into the
+an index (or array of indices) for referencing into the
                  data fields within userdata.electric

 #### Description
- GETINDEXFROMCARTOPOINTNUMBER Detailed description goes here
+ GETINDEXFROMCARTOPOINTNUMBER Finds the index of the mapping point at the point number displayed on the Carto mapping system.

-**Author**  Steven Williams (2020)
+**Author**  Steven Williams (2020) (Copyright)

 ---

 ##  getLatestActivationSite

- GETLATESTACTIVATIONSITE Returns the earliest activation site
+ GETLATESTACTIVATIONSITE Returns the latest activation site